Your Taste Buds Will Love Tallahassee

 Nothing pairs better with delicious food than a pint, or a flight, of deliciously craft-brewed beer, and nowhere does craft beer quite like Tallahassee.
-Proof Brewing Company’s beloved Eightfive-O and Mango Wit are available in cans and on tap all around town, as well as in the brewery’s sprawling taproom.
-GrassLands Brewing sits in the heart of Gaines Street, pouring unique brews in a great space hand-painted with custom murals.
-Other favorites include Deep Brewing Co. (inspired by its owner’s former profession as a deep-sea diver), Lake Tribe Brewing Company (named after the co-owners’ scout troop as kids) and Ology Brewing Co. (dedicated to the science of brewing).
+Proof Brewing Company’s beloved EightFive-O and Mango Wit are available in cans and on tap all around town, as well as in the brewery’s sprawling taproom & biergarden.
+Deep Brewing Co. (inspired by its owner’s former profession as a deep-sea diver), Lake Tribe Brewing Company (named after the co-owners’ scout troop as kids) and Ology Brewing Co. (dedicated to the science of brewing) all ensure there is a brew to fit your palate.
 All offer delicious brews ranging from hop-forward IPAs to dark and roasted stouts served in comfortable taprooms that are perfect for sitting, sampling and soaking in the atmosphere.

 Sugar Rush Bar

-The name Sugar Rush pretty much says it all at this indulgent ice cream shop in Tallahassee’s All Saints District.
+The name Sugar Rush pretty much says it all at this indulgent ice cream shop with two locations in Tallahassee (All Saints District and Bannerman Crossings).
 There are colossal milkshakes adorned with whole slices of birthday cake, jumbo toasted marshmallows, syringes full of hot fudge and more.
 And as if that’s not enough to cure any craving, sundaes, candies and your choice of a Belgian waffle or NY cheesecake on a stick covered in incredible toppings await as well.

 Just off Apalachee Parkway on Old St. Augustine St., Lucilla is one of Tallahassee’s newest culinary gems.
 Opened by a couple who met at Andrew’s 228 in downtown Tally, the menu here is American comfort food with a Creole and Southern twist, and it’s just as delicious as it sounds.

 The thriving Midtown area is home to some of the city’s best restaurants, bars and nightlife.
-These include Kool Beanz, an upscale eatery with a decidedly laid-back vibe, and Waterworks, a tiki bar that seems to have been transported from the South Pacific and offer a taste of the tropics, and many other options all within easy walking distance.
+These include Kool Beanz, an upscale eatery with a decidedly laid-back vibe, the cozy comfort food of Jeri’s Midtown Café, and Waterworks, a tiki bar that seems to have been transported from the South Pacific and offer a taste of the tropics, and many other options all within easy walking distance.

 Have Something on the Half-Shell